hutou/tablo/.github/README.md

 - Optionally, the table can have a title, a subtitle or a footer.

-- Headers (and title and subtitle) row can be repeated at arbitrary intervals.
+- Headers (and title and subtitle) rows can be repeated at arbitrary intervals.

 - Alignment of header and body cells is configurable, but by default, numbers are right-aligned, Boolean values centered, other types